revomatico/ansible-openldap/README.md

 ## Usage
 - Copy directory `samples/ansible-inventory` to the project root
 - Edit `hosts` and `host_vars` to your needs
+    - `ip` is needed in host_vars to force /etc/hosts in container, avoiding name resolve issues
 - Create a `playbook-vars.yml` file, using the [sample](samples/playbook-vars.yml) as inspiration
 - Deploy: `./run-playbook.sh`
 - Remove: `./run-playbook.sh -e docker_compose_command=down`